Performance Optimization and Characterization of 7-pad Resistive PICOSEC Micromegas Detectors: Timing Characteristics of Individual Pads

+To further investigate the spatial uniformity of the timing resolution across the pad surface, an independent two-dimensional circular scan is performed.
+A regular Cartesian grid of $101 \times 101$ positions with a pitch of 0.2\,mm is defined over a $20 \times 20$\,mm$^2$ region centred on the pad.
+At each grid point, all events whose extrapolated track position falls within a circle of radius 2\,mm are collected, and a Gaussian is fitted to their corrected SAT distribution to extract the local timing resolution.
+Because the grid pitch (0.2\,mm) is much smaller than the circle radius (2\,mm), adjacent circles share the large majority of their events, ensuring smooth spatial coverage across the pad.
+The Gaussian $\sigma$ at each grid point is assigned to the corresponding pixel, and the resulting $101 \times 101$ array is displayed as a heatmap in Fig.~\ref{fig:timing-sat-heatmaps}.
+The timing resolution remains consistently below 30\,ps over the full 10\,mm active area of the pad.

 Up to this point, the analysis has focused on the timing performance of individual pads, where the timing information was derived from a single pad per event.
 This approach is adequate when the impact point of a minimum ionizing particle (MIP) lies close to the pad center, such that the Cherenkov cone is contained entirely within that pad and most of the avalanching electrons are collected there.
 However, for a large-area detector, the impact point of most MIPs will be closer to the junction between neighboring pads than their center.
 In such cases, the induced signal is shared among multiple pads, each providing an independent measurement of the SAT.
-For completeness, Fig.\ref{fig:combined-sat-all-pads} shows the dependence of SAT on total charge for all seven pads of the detector.
-To enable direct comparison across pads, the cable delays were subtracted from the SAT values, ensuring a consistent reference for visualizing the pad-to-pad variations.
+For completeness, Fig.\ref{fig:combined-sat-all-pads} compares the SAT-charge parameterizations for all seven pads of the detector, illustrating the pad-to-pad uniformity of the time-walk behavior after cable-delay corrections.